 VP of membership/ Director of Communications

-Nicole Gragasin, REHS/RS
+Nicole Gragasin, REHS/RS, CPO

 Nicole Biala is an Environmental Health Specialist II for the Fairfax County Health Department.
 Originally from California, Nicole graduated with a Bachelor’s of Science in Health Sciences with an option in Community Health from California State University, Long Beach.
 Nicole began her career in 2013 with Fairfax County as an Environmental Health Technician for the OS&W section conducting recreational water facility inspections and private well water inspections.
 She soon advanced on to become an Environmental Health Specialist II where she gained further experience in food safety, hotel, and child care inspections for the Consumer Protection Program.
-In addition, Nicole has completed a year with the Plan Review team where duties include approval of plans for new and emerging restaurants and first routine inspections.
+In addition, Nicole works simultaneously with the Plan Review team where duties include approval of plans for new and emerging restaurants and first routine inspections.

 Last but not least, Nicole is the proud developer of this new Membership Platform website which has launched January 2020 :)